Click the links above to zip down to the section of the page that interests you. Click the arrow at the bottom right to come back to the top.

 Royalties get paid at the end of March and the end of September.
 You should get a royalty statement that will show you how your books are doing, even if you haven’t earned out.
 Even with smallish advances, it can take a few years to earn out but it does happen – I’ve earned out on a few of my books now.
 PLR rights are paid in February and ALCS payments are made in February and August.

 I’m always surprised how many new authors don’t know about this… everytime your book is borrowed from a library, you get a cut.
 It’s a small cut – but it mounts up!
-It’s capped at £6,600 per year and gets paid (very promptly) in February, once a year.
+It’s capped at about £6,600 per year and gets paid (very promptly) in February, once a year.
 There are also Irish public lending rights which need to be synchronised with the British ones.
 Go to www.bl.uk/plr and go to Registration Service Forms/Leaflets section for more information on this.

 Also register your ebooks and audio books with PLR.
 You’ll find the ISBN number if you look up the CDs online.
+The numbers on Amazon – the ASIN numbers do not qualify.
+You can claim 60% for audio books.

 As soon as you have an ISBN number for your book – register it at this address, http://www.plr.uk.com/ .
 You’ll need to do it before the end of June for it to be included in the next year’s figures so don’t miss out.